Instalab

 The consequences of prolonged excess cortisol are widespread: high blood sugar, high blood pressure, central weight gain, thinning skin, easy bruising, bone loss, suppressed immunity, and mood changes.
 Studies of patients with adrenal masses that autonomously secrete small amounts of extra cortisol (a condition called mild autonomous cortisol secretion, or MACS) show a 44% higher rate of diabetes, 24% higher rate of hypertension, and 54% higher all-cause mortality compared to people with non-functioning adrenal masses.
 Even subtle, subclinical cortisol excess carries real metabolic risk.

 Urinary cortisol measurements tell a similar story.
-In a study of 861 older adults followed for about six years, those in the highest third of 24-hour urinary cortisol had five times the cardiovascular death risk compared to the lowest third, after adjusting for demographics, health status, and existing heart disease.
+In a study of over 860 older adults followed for about six years, those in the highest third of 24-hour urinary cortisol had five times the cardiovascular death risk compared to the lowest third, after adjusting for demographics, health status, and existing heart disease.

 Cortisol that is too low points toward adrenal insufficiency, a condition with three main forms.
 Primary adrenal insufficiency (Addison disease) involves destruction of the adrenal gland itself, most often from an autoimmune attack.
 Secondary adrenal insufficiency results from problems in the pituitary gland that reduce ACTH output.
 The most common form overall is glucocorticoid-induced adrenal insufficiency, which happens when the HPA axis shuts down after prolonged steroid medication use.